 Check out this Old Bull Leather Belt here.

 Thicker leather better retains its shape and resists sagging or creasing.
-Look for a minimum 3-5mm thickness, up to 7mm, for an extra durable belt.
+For an extra durable belt, look for a minimum thickness of 3-5mm, up to 7mm.

 Anything under 3mm risks stretching permanently.
-Test flexibility – quality full-grain leather still has some natural suppleness despite the thickness.
+Test flexibility—quality full-grain leather still has some natural suppleness despite its thickness.

 Reinforced Stitching